CopterExpress/clover/docs/en/assemble_4.md

 ## Installing motors

 1. Unbox the motors.
-2. Shorten the motor wires using wire strippers or scissors:
+2. Shorten the motor wires using wire strippers or sidecutters:

     * Cut wires to 30 mm.
     * Strip 5 mm of insulation while taking care to not damage the cores